JBLatenight/MultiAssetTransferKit/README.md

 To send, pass an array of ALAssets.
 These ALAssets will be converted in asset library URLs then placed into a command URL for use with [[UIApplication sharedApplication] openURL:].

 To receive, pass in the URL received.
 The framework will parse the command retrieving the asset library URLs, then load the corresponding ALAsset objects using [ALAssetsLibrary assetWithURL:].
-This array of ALAssets will be passed to your handler block.
+This array of ALAssets will be asynchronously passed to your handler block.

 Sending ALAssets list to another app
 -----------------------